wachaon/wes/docs/README.en.md

 *wes* has *built-in modules* to simplify and standardize basic processing.

-### ansi
+### *ansi*

-`ansi` contains an *ANSI escape code* , and you can change the standard output color and effect.
+`ansi` has an *ANSI escape code* that allows you to change the colors and effects of standard output.
 Colors and effects may vary depending on the type and settings of the console application used.

 ```javascript
 const { brightRed, yellow } = require('ansi')